-In December 1997, the church purchased a burned-out house in the Borough of Phoenixville.
-With the help of more than 230 volunteers and donations in excess of $80,000, “Operation: Big Old House” was successfully completed and celebrated on April 18, 1999.
-For years the house served as the residence for one of the church leaders, a meeting place for various gatherings, and a reminder of God’s faithfulness.
+In December 1997, the church purchased a burned-out house in Phoenixville.
+During 1998, the house was renovated with the help of more than 230 volunteers and donations in excess of $80,000.
+“Operation: Big Old House” was successfully completed and celebrated on April 18, 1999.
+For years, the house served as the residence for one of the church leaders, a meeting place for various gatherings, and a reminder of God’s faithfulness.

 In the summer of 1999, a family whose lives had been impacted by Valley View offered to sponsor a radio ministry in order to expand the church’s outreach.
 This half-hour radio broadcast called “A View from God’s Word” debuted on WBYN on Sunday night, November 7, 1999.
 The weekly program aired for a year, proclaiming the truth of God’s Word to the Philadelphia area and bringing a number of families into the Valley View community.

 From the beginning, Valley View has always desired to be part of God’s work around the world.
 In February 2000, the church sent out its first mission team to serve with the Culiacan Project, an outreach to migrant farm workers in Culiacan, Mexico.
 After that multiple teams from the church participated in this strategic outreach that over the years has seen thousands introduced to Jesus Christ.